andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ## Introducing Domain-Driven Design

-DDD is both a set of high-level design practices and specific software patterns
+DDD is both a set of high-level design activities and specific software patterns

 ???